Edinburgh, Scotland is a European capital city waiting to entertain and delight during your next vacation across the pond.

 3. Royal Yacht Britannia

-4. The Royal mile
+4. The Royal Mile

 5. The Royal Edinburgh Military Tattoo

 If you’re lucky enough to be traveling to Edinburgh in August then it is a must to GET TICKETS TO THE ROYAL EDINBURGH MILITARY TATTOO!
 The International award winning ceremony is host to 48 different nations portraying traditional music and talents from across the world.
-This sensational event takes place at Edinburgh castle which in its own right is something to be admired, but combined with the 220,000 viewers in attendance (30% of which are from overseas) and the magnificent entertainers, the Tattoo becomes quite the spectacle, but be quick to book as the celebration is continuously growing in popularity.
+This sensational event takes place at Edinburgh castle which in its own right is something to be admired, but combined with the 220,000 viewers in attendance (30% of which are from overseas) and the magnificent entertainers, the Tattoo becomes quite the spectacle, Our advice: be quick to book as the celebration is continuously growing in popularity.